 - Proposed utility and power systems for building heat, water, electrical, sewer, gas and drainage

 - A plan for how sustainability, including resiliency to climate change, will be achieved onsite

 - A plan for site amenities (ie. recreational facilities, artwork, cultural spaces, etc.)

-The Comprehensive Community Planning process will provide multiple opportunities for BC Housing and kʷikʷəƛ̓əm to engage with and listen to the public.
+The Master Planning process will provide multiple opportunities for BC Housing and kʷikʷəƛ̓əm to engage with and listen to the public.
 This will happen in a variety of formats.